-With sustained political will and smart investments, we can dramatically reduce cases and deaths and eliminate malaria from at least 20 more countries by 2025, putting us on a path to ending the disease for good.
+With sustained political will and smart investments, we can dramatically reduce cases and deaths and eliminate malaria, putting us on a path to ending the disease for good.

 Bill Gates is co-chair of the Bill & Melinda Gates Foundation.
 Together with co-chair Melinda Gates, he works to expand opportunity for the world’s most disadvantaged people by collaborating with grantees and partners.

 Co-chair and Trustee of the Bill & Melinda Gates Foundation

 Ray Chambers is currently the WHO Ambassador for Global Strategy.
 He previously served as the UN Secretary-General’s Special Envoy for Health in Agenda 2030 and for Malaria.
 He retired from business in 1989 to be a full-time philanthropist focusingon the needs of children throughout the world.
 Previously he was Chairman of Wesray Capital Corp.

 World Health Organization Ambassador for Global Strategy and Health Financing